-Necessary Condition Analysis (NCA) becomes increasingly popular among management scholars and that is why we organize a workshop at the Academy of Management Annual Meeting of 2019 in Boston.
+The popularity of Necessary Condition Analysis (NCA) among management scholars is increasing.
+We organize a workshop at the Academy of Management Annual Meeting of 2019 in Boston for people who want to start with NCA or refresh the basics.
 You can sign up for the workshop as soon as the online program is available.

 In this workshop you will learn how to conduct Necessary Condition Analysis.
 Necessary but not sufficient statements are commonplace in organizational and management publications.
 The logical meaning of a “necessary condition” for an outcome is that the outcome cannot exist without it; it is needed.
 Necessary Condition Analysis (NCA) is an upcoming approach for formulating and testing necessary condition theories.
 The method was recently published in Organizational Research Methods (2016, 2018) and is now used in many fields including HRM, Strategy, OB, Operations, and Entrepreneurship.